moshozen/MZRelationalCollectionController/README.md

 these cases the application's top-level navigation list is in fact a collection off of an existing model object (even if the user doesn't see this top-level object).

+Since 1.2.0, MZRelationalCollectionController issues all delegate calls on the main thread.
+Previous versions issued calls on whichever thread the underlying KVO change was made on.
+Because GCD's `main_queue` is a serial queue delegate calls are guaranteed to be called in-order, however because they are issued asyncronously from the underlying changes to the modeled collection, there is no guarantee that the modeled collection will reflect the expected state at the time of the delegate call (this is not an issue for updates issued as a result of KVO mutations on the main thread, since delegate calls are made syncronously in this case).
+In practice this is not much of a problem, as most typical use cases (table or collection view updates) work just fine within this limitation.

 There are some places where MZRelationalCollectionController isn't very well suited.
 In particular, it maintains several data structures in-memory that are O(*n*) in the size of the collection.
 This isn't generally a problem for smaller collection (less than several hundred in size, say), however